ome/ome-contributing/GeneralRelease.rst

      $ docker run -ti -v /data/:/data/ bio-formats-octave travis_test.m /data/tubhiswt-2D/tubhiswt_C0.ome.tif

    - |C| that the image opens as expected.
-   - |C| that the amount of logging increases in the second execution
+   - |C| that the amount of logging increases in the second execution.

 Bio-Formats: bioformats_package.jar and loci_tools.jar
 ============================================================